Here at The Draw Shop, we’ve always said that going viral is overrated.

 And when we say “wildly useful” we mean…

 Something they won’t be able to ignore.
-Something that will get them talking, and sharing, and applying what you show them.
+This form of viral video marketing captures your target audience by giving them something that will get them talking, and sharing, and applying what you show them.
 A video that will be so valuable to them that coming back to you and using your products and services will be a no-brainer!

 Here’s a great example on how you can engineer “smash hit” content (not just video) that makes your brand money – and not just in the short term like most viral videos, but year after year.